Grampy's Indoor Outing

-Grampy's Indoor Outing is a 1936 Fleischer Studio animated short, starring Betty Boop and Grampy.
+Grampy's Indoor Outing is a 1936 Fleischer Studios animated short, starring Betty Boop and Grampy.

 Synopsis

 Betty offers to take her nephew Junior to see the carnival.
 Before they can leave the house, it starts to thunder and rain, making it impossible to attend the carnival.
-Betty's upstair's neighbor Grampy saves the day by using his crazy inventions to turn the apartment (and eventually, even the whole house with a huge umbrella covering it) into a circus.
+Betty's upstairs neighbor Grampy saves the day by using his crazy inventions to turn the apartment (and eventually, even the whole house with a huge umbrella covering it) into a circus.